Dr Laura Glendinning

 Background

-The microorganisms that live in animals (the microbiota) play vital roles in disease resistance, and in helping animals extract nutrients from their feed.
-My group explores the composition and function of these microbial communities in various species.
+The non-pathogenic microorganisms that live in animals (the microbiota) play vital roles in disease resistance, nutrition and wellbeing.
+My group studies the function of these microbial communities in various species.

 I graduated from the University of Leeds in 2011 with a BSc hons in medical microbiology.
 After briefly working in industry I went on to do a masters by research at the University of Edinburgh, followed by a PhD at The Roslin Institute.
 My PhD focussed on the composition and dynamics of the sheep lung microbiota.
 I joined Mick Watson’s group as a research fellow (core scientist) in 2018.
 In 2022 I joined Andy Law's group as a research fellow.
 In 2023 I became a Chancellor's Fellow at the University of Edinburgh.